Tips to Improve Express Entry Score

 5. A nomination from a province

-Candidates who are nominated by a province receive an additional 600 points.
+Express Entry candidates who are nominated by a province receive an additional 600 points.
 Work with an immigration lawyer to help you figure out which programs might be eligible for you and how you can apply for them.
 Applying for provincial nomination programs is usually a separate and detailed process so you need expert advice.

 Candidates with a post-secondary degree of three years or more earn 120 points.
 Another short post-secondary certificate could earn you more points.
 Consider going back to school as a way of enhancing your education and getting additional Express Entry points.